Loughton: Transport

-Junction 5 (south) of the M11 motorway linking Cambridge to London is accessed at Loughton's eastern boundary.
-The junction does not permit entry to north-bound carriageway, nor exit southbound.
-The M11 was constructed in a number of phases beginning in the 1970s and finally opening in the 1980s.

 Railway

-Loughton is served by both Loughton tube station and, further north-east, Debden tube station, both served by the Central line of the London Underground since 1949.
-The current Loughton station was opened in 1940, but both the line and stations existed before that; the railway line dates back to 22 August 1856, when the branch from Stratford was opened by the Eastern Counties Railway.
-Debden station was named "Chigwell Lane" from 1865 until 1949 (though for a few months in 1865 it was "Chigwell Road").
+The town is served by both Loughton tube station and, further north-east, Debden tube station on the Central line of the London Underground.
+The line provides access to locations in the City, east and west London.

+The current Loughton station was opened in 1940, but both the line and stations existed before that.
+The railway line dates back to 22 August 1856, when the branch from Stratford was opened by the Eastern Counties Railway.
+Debden station was named Chigwell Lane from 1865 until 1949 (although it was Chigwell Road for a few months in 1865).
+The route transferred to the Central line in 1949.
-Bus

-Bus routes in Loughton are either London Buses routes, commercial routes or Essex County Council contract routes.
+Buses

+Bus routes serving Loughton are London Buses services, operated primarily by Stagecoach London.
+Services link the town with Buckhurst Hill, Chingford, Debden, Ilford, Walthamstow and Woodford.
+Other services include Route 66 operated by Arriva to Waltham Cross and various Central Connect services.

+Roads

+The M11 motorway, which links Cambridge to London, is accessed on Loughton's eastern boundary at junction 5 (south).
+The junction does not permit entry to northbound carriageway or exit southbound.
+The M11 was constructed in a number of phases beginning in the 1970s and finally opened in the 1980s.